 Finally, you’ll appreciate the importance of having good listening skills during your legal apprenticeship.
 Accordingly, good listening skills will enable you to make pertinent questions whenever you’re interviewing a client in your law firm or legal aid clinic.

-Hone your analytical thinking.
+Hone your analytical thinking skill.

 Law school trains its students to become lawyers, who are experts in collecting and examining information from clients, problem-solving, and decision-making.
 Accordingly, these processes require in-depth analysis of the facts of a given scenario or case at hand.
 Therefore, it’s better to harness your analytical skills the earliest time possible.